-As a Graduate Meteorologist, you'll start out as a weather forecaster, and be based in either our National Meteorological & Oceanographic Centre in Melbourne, our Regional Offices in capital cities, or in smaller offices, like Cairns and Canberra.
+As a Graduate Meteorologist, you'll start out as a weather forecaster, and be based in either the Bureau's National Operations Centre in Melbourne, or our Regional Offices located in capital cities.
+As you gain experience you may get the opportunity to work in smaller offices located in Cairns and Canberra.

-As you learn more about this fascinating field of scientific endeavour, you may choose to specialise in areas, like:
+As you learn more about this fascinating field of scientific endeavour, you may have the opportunity to specialise in areas, like:

 - Tropical Meteorology

 - a genuine interest in a career in meteorology

 - an undergraduate or postgraduate degree, with a major in a physical science or mathematics, and enough mathematics and physics to be a basis for the study of physical and dynamic meteorology, i.e. completion of study in both these subjects to second year university level

 - to be an effective communicator and problem solver who can analyse complex data and highlight fundamental information

 - be able to work both independently and collaboratively, and contribute to a productive team environment